ilialecha/Protein-protein-interaction/README.md

 Python script used to detect which residues and/or atoms conform the interaction surface between two protein chains of a given PDB structure.

+## VDWParameters.py
+Python script used to process aaLib and vdwprm and add the required extra parameters to all atoms within the structure.

 ## Energies.py
 Python script used to compute the interaction energy of two protein chains of a given PDB structure.